Pediatric Gastroenterology and Nutrition

 - Short bowel syndrome

-Heading up the program is Chief of Pediatric Gastroenterology David Kawatu, a specialist in the treatment of gastrointestinal disorders in children.
-He recently joined the UC Davis faculty from Hasbro Children’s Hospital/Brown University in Providence, Rhode Island, where he was associate director of pediatric gastroenterology.
-He previously was the director of the pediatric gastroenterology fellowship training program at Brown University.
+Chief of pediatric gastroenterology David Kawatu specializes in the treatment of gastrointestinal disorders in children.
+He joined the UC Davis faculty from Hasbro Children’s Hospital/Brown University in Providence, Rhode Island, where he was associate director of pediatric gastroenterology and director of the pediatric gastroenterology fellowship training program.

-Kawatu is a specialist in treating such conditions as abdominal pain, gastrointestinal reflux disease, Crohn's disease, inflammatory bowel disease, ulcerative colitis, and celiac disease.
+Dr. Kawatu specializes in treating conditions such as abdominal pain, gastrointestinal reflux disease, Crohn's disease, inflammatory bowel disease, ulcerative colitis, and celiac disease.
 He also specializes in rehabilitating children who are malnourished and treating children who require gastrointestinal feeding tubes and intravenous nutrition.

-Kawatu completed his undergraduate and medical training at the University of Zambia School of Medicine in Lusaka, Zambia, and earned a master’s degree in community health and epidemiology at Queen’s University in Ontario, Canada, where he also interned.
+He completed his undergraduate and medical training at the University of Zambia School of Medicine in Lusaka, Zambia, and both interned and earned a master’s degree in community health and epidemiology at Queen’s University in Ontario, Canada.